shenhuiying2017/azure-docs.es-es/articles/virtual-network/virtual-network-manage-nsg-arm-ps.md

 <properties
-   pageTitle="Administración de los NSG con PowerShell en Resource Manager | Microsoft Azure" description="Obtenga información sobre cómo administrar NSG existentes con PowerShell en Resource Manager" services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="Manage NSGs using PowerShell in Resource Manager | Microsoft Azure" description="Learn how to manage exising NSGs using PowerShell in Resource Manager" services="virtual-network" documentationCenter="na" authors="jimdial"